-If the cooker is not going to be used for an extended period of time, we advise that the cooker be cleaned thoroughly, the ovens and hotplate can be wiped over with a light coating of rapeseed oil, and the doors left slightly ajar.
+If the cooker is not going to be used for an extended period of time, we advise that the cooker be cleaned thoroughly, the ovens and hotplate can be wiped over with a light coating of rapeseed oil, the bolster lids left up and the doors left slightly ajar.
 If any rust does form it can be removed with a wire brush and a fresh coating of rapeseed oil should be applied.